TOSIT-IO/tdp-website/content/reports/241108-contributors.md

 ## Open topics

 For the project `tdp-dev` the submodule `tdp-vagrant` with libvirt as default provider will be used to launch the VM's and not `tdp-incus`.
-However, `tdp-incus` will be maintained for more advanced development.
+The reason is that Vagrant is much easier to use than Incus and more common.
+However, since Incus has got more functionalities (the possibility to manage several VMs in different physical machines, manage LXC containers ...etc), `tdp-incus` will be maintained for more advanced development purposes.